What is respite care?

 Transportation and errands

-This may involve helping you get and about in your local community, going out on trips or running errands on your behalf.
+This may involve helping you get out and about in your local community, going out on trips or running errands on your behalf.

 Hobbies and interests